 This allows you to protect sensitive information from your competitors, offer tailored advice and provide all your users and leads with a clean and simple Help Center experience.

-You can share private articles with your users through the Messenger home, share them in the Inbox, or include them in Answer bot answers or Custom Bots.
+You can share private articles with your users through the Messenger home, share them in the Inbox, or include them in Resolution bot answers or Custom Bots.

 How do I make an article private?

 If an article is published in a collection, it’s visible to everyone by default.
 To define exactly who should be able to view it, click Edit settings.